Videos

 Today, Rep. Schakowsky released the following video message to commemorate Immigrant Heritage Month, which is celebrated from June 1st through the 30th.

 Now in its thirty-fifth year, An Artistic Discovery is a national art competition designed to showcase and reward the artistic ability of America's young artists from around the country.
 Since the competition was created in 1982, hundreds of thousands of high school students have participated at the local level.
+Members of Congress have had the privilege of selecting artwork created by a student from his or her district to hang in the Cannon Tunnel, between the House office buildings and the Capital, as part of the Congressional Competition.

 This week, Republicans have ceaselessly attacked the EPA and undone regulations designed to protect our air, water, and public lands.
 Through his Executive Order earlier in the week, President Trump has replaced the Clean Power Plan with his own Dirty Power Plan.
 Today, House Republicans voted to pass H.R.
+1431, a bill that would stifle the voices of scientists advising the EPA, and lent a microphone to corporate polluters.
+By doing so, they have further cemented their place on the wrong side of history.

 The House is scheduled to vote today on President Trump and Speaker Ryan's plan to take away health care from the American people.
 The Republican proposal would repeal important protections for older Americans that were included in the Affordable Care Act.
+The members of the Seniors Task Force are committed to fighting passage of the Republican plan – and to keep our promise to our nation's seniors.

 Seven years ago today, the Affordable Care Act was passed.
 It changed the lives of millions of people who previously could not get health care.
 I took this opportunity to speak on the House floor to celebrate the successes of the ACA and oppose the disastrous Republican repeal bill.